 Connector trail from the Strobridge Recreation Area to the Taconic Crest Trail.

 The objective is to provide a link to the Taconic Crest trail.
 It would generally follow the route of a previous link trail that crossed private lands.
-The Town of Pownal is currently working with the private land owner though whose property the trail would start.
-John Case’s notes (which follow) from the May 16 watershed excursion that he led provide an excellent description of current conditions.
+John Case’s notes (which follow) from a watershed excursion that he led provide an excellent description of current conditions.

 The trail is not officially open, nor is the route particularly clear.
 If you have questions, you could contact John, Dick, or Lauren Stevens.
 The route begins at the end of Snake Hill Road through a gate onto the Armstrong property.
 Pownal is currently negotiating with the Armstrongs for an easement, but this transaction has not been completed at this time.
 Immediately past the gate, head right down a steep hill.
 There is no trail at this point.
 At the bottom of the hill, cross a brook and look for an established but unmarked trail heading up the other side of the ravine.
 At the top of the ravine you will find an old woods road paralleling the brook.
 Follow this road for about half a mile past the ruins of an old stone dam on the left.
 Shortly beyond the dam, you will see a trail veering off to the right where you can make out a marker from the original trail, an aluminum diamond with blue paint in the center.
 This route is possible, but it is preferable to continue on the road a little further until you come to the next right.
 The junction is quite conspicuous but it is currently unmarked.
 Follow this trail a short way where you will come to a trail crossing.
 On the trail straight ahead you will see the markers for the old trail.
 If you had come up the first trail on the right past the dam, you would turn right here.